 The riser stack shall be stabilised by a 900 x 900 x 200 thick concrete slab cast at ground level.

 Where the situation requires that the vents be installed against the building, the vents shall be installed in a neat row, strapped at a minimum of two points to the side of the building and shall extend a minimum of 600mm above the roof of the building.

+During the design stage an evaluation should be done on whether there is any risk to damage of the vents based on their positioning.
+Consideration to be given for the installation of crash barriers around the vents.

 Under all circumstances, the vent outlets shall be so located that they allow unrestricted venting to the outer air, that they are at least 1.5m from any door, window or other opening in a building or air intake system and are at least 3m from any hot surfaces eg chimney, exhaust for generator.